 While fighting addiction is difficult, it is important to consider all other options.
 Vivitrol and other medications are some of the many ways health officials are looking to tackle opiate addiction.
 However, medication-assisted therapies can only begin with the approval and consultation of a physician and other medical addiction experts.
 And while medication may help in the early stages of recovery, the real work waits in an individual’s entire recovery program and beyond.

-Recovery Treatment for Opiate Addiction
+Opiate Addiction Recovery

 People who acquired painkillers through legal means may feel incredibly isolated in their addiction.
 They may have been hiding this secret from family members and loved ones and may try to quit on their own.
 Without medical supervision, people will experience high relapse rates, in addition to putting themselves in danger.
 This is incredibly dangerous and harmful because of the threat of painful withdrawal symptoms or overdose.